dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 If the change is approved quickly, there is still a minimum 3-day waiting period before merging for changes to the standard.

+The exact rules for merging a change are:

+* At least 7 days since the original submission if there are not more than 50% votes against

+* At least 3 days since the original submission if you have 100% approval

+* At least 24 hours since the last change (not counting merging `master` into your branch)

+  You do not need to get changes re-approved if you edit your submission after you already got an approval, although you may request a re-approval if you believe your changes warrant a new review.

+  Remember that the worst case scenario if you merge something prematurely is we can open a new proposal to fix any mistakes.

 ### Soundness of proposed changes

 For non-trivial changes there should be a proof-of-concept implementation as a